Autofocus Performance Information for the Nikon D5

 Dust Analysis is available for this camera.

 Take a good look at your Nikon D5 sensor with the Dust Analysis tool.
-Quantify the dust spots - see how many there are and how much of an impact they will really have on your sensor before you decide to embark on a risky and potentially costly clean.
+Quantify the dust spots - see how many there are and how much of an impact they will really have on your sensor before you decide to embark on a costly and potentially risky clean.

 The Snapshots feature is available for this camera.